open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 streaming-agent/node|All external stream actions assign to this node will be dropped.
-Client needs to redo these actions.|stream-failed event audio-agent/node|Auto schedule new audio-agent/node resource to recover the session context.|Transparent video-agent/node|Auto schedule new video-agent/node resource to recover the session context.|Transparent sip-agent/node|All sip participants it carries should be dropped by session nodes.|SIP BYE signaling event
+Client needs to redo these actions.|stream-failed event audio-agent/node|Auto schedule new audio-agent/node resource to recover the session context.|Transparent video-agent/node|Auto schedule new video-agent/node resource to recover the session context.|Transparent analytics-agent/node|All analytics stream actions assign to this node will be dropped.
+Client needs to redo these actions.|stream-failed event sip-agent/node|All sip participants it carries should be dropped by session nodes.|SIP BYE signaling event

-## 2.4 MCU configurations for public access {#Conferencesection2_4}
+## 2.5 MCU configurations for public access {#Conferencesection2_4}

-Intel CS for WebRTC MCU server provides the following settings in configuration files to configure the network interfaces for public access.
+Open-WebRTC-Toolkit server provides the following settings in configuration files to configure the network interfaces for public access.

  **Table 2-7.
 Configuration Items for Public Access** Configuration Item|Location|Usage